cyrus-and/gproxy/README.md

         export GPROXY_PORT=1234
         gproxy

-   gproxy will listen on all the local interfaces on port `1234`.
+   gproxy will listen on all the interfaces on port `1234`.

 3. Use `http://localhost:8080` (or whatever has been chosen) as a proxy server in your client configuration for both HTTP and HTTPS traffic.
 Most programs